muratk5n/thirdwave/en/tweets/2019/week21.md

 ---

-"Tulsi Gabbard's top online fundraiser argued that the Las Vegas mass shooting was a PsyOp to distract from the Harvey Weinstein scandal;
-that Ben Affleck and Matt Damon are intelligence assets; and that the recipients of last year's MAGA bombs deserved it"

-Affleck, Damon...?
-C'mon...!
-Forget everything else, have you seen Incorporated?
-Go watch.

----

 On the scifi show Continuum there was the talk of a Corporate Congress in the future.
 I was like ha ha that's some funny shit!
 Awesome fiction man!
 This was before realizing what US Democrats had